 Like the Samsung 970 PRO, the 860 PRO uses Samsung’s 64L MLC V-NAND, which helps propel it to the top of the charts in our rounds of benchmarking and makes for some incredible endurance figures.
 You can get capacities up to 4TB, and endurance figures can be as high as 4,800 TBW.
 But with prices that are triple that of your typical mainstream SATA SSD, the 860 PRO is mainly for businesses with deep pockets.

 Add-in Card SSDs

-These drives are add-on cards, just like graphics cards or sound cards, so they only work with desktops that have a spare PCIe 3.0 x4, x8 or x16 slot.
-However, because they are larger than other form factors, they have room for more chips and better cooling, which usually makes them the fastest drives around.
+These drives are add-on cards, just like graphics cards or sound cards, so they only work with desktops with a spare PCIe 3.0 x4, x8, or x16 slot.
+However, because they are larger than other form factors, they have room for more chips and better cooling, making them the fastest drives around.

 There aren’t many options for AICs in the consumer market as the M.2 form factor has become so popular.
-At a capacity of 480GB and a nearly absurd price of about $1/GB, the Intel Optane SSD 900P is your top performing option.
-Powered by a custom Intel NVMe controller and their 3D XPoint memory, the 900P is the one of the fastest performing SSDs out.
+At a capacity of 480GB and a nearly absurd price of about $1/GB, the Intel Optane SSD 900P is your top-performing option.
+Powered by a custom Intel NVMe controller and their 3D XPoint memory, the 900P is one of the fastest performing SSDs on the market.
 Unlike the 905P, it comes in an AIC form factor at the 480GB capacity, not just U.2.
-But while its random performance is better than anything else, we’ve seen before, its sequential performance is rather underwhelming when compared to some of the fastest NAND based SSDs.
-As well, its power consumption is much higher than any competitor.
+But while its random performance is better than anything else we’ve seen before, its sequential performance is rather underwhelming when compared to some of the fastest NAND-based SSDs.
+Its power consumption is also much higher than any competitor.